ariffmd-git/API-Docs/content/_index.md

 <u>*Great API reference and developer documentation for your software projects!!!*</u>

 Hello!
 I’m Arif,, a seasoned user assistance developer, writer, and editor.
 I specialize in writing for developer audiences —both experts and beginners.
-In the past, I worked at Postman, Turvo, Oracle, and Paysafe - writing API references and testing APIs using Postman.
+In the past, I worked at **Postman**, **Turvo**, **Oracle**, and **Paysafe** - writing API references and testing APIs using *Postman*.
 At Postman, I drove the entire API Platform documentation, providing documentation strategy and vision as a lone writer.

-My work includes API reference documentation, API tutorials like QuickStart, Getting Started, and API Error Messages.
-I also worked on SDKs and UX messages.
-If interested, you can check out my portfolio, services, and philosophy of technical writing.
+My work includes API reference documentation, API tutorials like **API QuickStart**, **API Getting Started** guides, **API Error Messages**, and so on.
+I also worked on **SDKs and Microcopy**.
+If interested, you can check out my portfolio page on this site.

-I’ve had the pleasure of testing API endpoints while writing API docs for companies since 2014.
-Most of my work has been with technology, mainly CRM, Supply Chain, and FinTech companies eager to simplify their API adoption while offering a better developer experience.
+I’ve had the experience of testing API endpoints while writing API docs for companies since 2014.
+Most of my work has been with technology, mainly CRM, Supply Chain, and FinTech, and Logistics companies eager to simplify their API adoption while offering a better developer experience.